Vinicius 'nervous' ahead of Real Madrid Move

 ''A new challenge that I am going through, being so young, that God can bless me and also my family, that my friends can help me more.
 This is my biggest dream."

-Vinicius managed four goals and three assists in 11 Serie A starts last season, and moves to the Spanish capital with much fanfare as Madrid begin the post-Cristiano Ronaldo era following the Portugal star's move to Juventus on Tuesday.
+Vinicius managed four goals and three assists in 11 Serie A starts last season, and moves to the Spanish capital with much fanfare as Madrid begin the post-Cristiano Ronaldo era after the Portugal star's move to Juventus.